 There are some good restaurants in Universal Studios Florida and Islands of Adventure, but as a whole, I do not think the culinary experience is on par with Walt Disney World’s.
 The unquestionable highlights, in my mind, are the counter service restaurants in Diagon Alley (Leaky Cauldron) and Hogsmeade (Three Broomsticks) and the table service restaurant, Mythos, which is a great value.

-One thing you might want to consider is purchasing a refillable Coke Freestyle mug.
+Another thing you might want to consider is purchasing a refillable Coke Freestyle mug.
 I’ve done this, but I can really put down the Cokes to make it worth the money.
 I’m sure some day I will be toothless, but hopefully that’s at least 5 years away.
-These Coke Freestyle machines located throughout the parks are also a convenient way to get free water that’s cold and tastes great (thanks to Facebook commenter Joe S. for the tip!).
+These Coke Freestyle machines located throughout the parks are also a convenient way to get free water that’s cold and tastes great.

 One final note on attractions is that there are numerous attractions that don’t allow bags, but provide free lockers nearby for storing backpacks, cameras, small children, and whatever other random junk you might have on you.
 These are pretty convenient and there are larger lockers you can pay for at the front of the park, but the point here is for those of you who are used to bringing a small U-Haul worth of stuff into the Walt Disney World parks: you can’t do that at Universal.
 Pack for the parks a little lighter.

 I think this is probably a good starting point if you’re planning on visiting Universal Orlando Resort as an add-on to your Walt Disney World vacation.
 If you would like to see some of these topics covered in greater depth, please let me know in the comments.
-I’m not going to get into “minor” topics (e.g., a Mythos Review), but I’ll consider covering bigger ones here, and the minor ones over on TravelCaffeine.com.
+We’re planning to tackle more on dining, special events, and Universal Orlando news in the coming months, so stay tuned for more of that!

-Are you visiting Universal Orlando Resort in 2017?
-If you are a Universal veteran, can you fill in any of the ‘gaps’ here or add tips of your own?
+Are you visiting Universal Orlando Resort in 2023?
+Excited for Epic Universe or other rumored additions in the next few years?
+What about Jurassic World VelociCoaster, Hagrid’s, or the new rides that have recently opened?
+Have a favorite on-site hotel at Universal?
+Do you prefer staying on-site at Universal, or commuting from Walt Disney World?
 If you’re a first-timer, is there anything else you’d like to know?
 Chances are if you have questions still, so does someone else!
 Please share your thoughts in the comments